meronmkifle/NinjaTrader-Portfolio-Trading-Analytics-Dashboard/README.md

 # NinjaTrader Portfolio Analytics Dashboard

 Algorithmic traders running multiple strategies need a single view to understand how strategies interact in one account: which strategies drive returns, which increase risk, and how allocations impact portfolio outcomes.
+NinjaTrader’s native Strategy Analyser does not provide this functionality.

 ## Solution: